compsult/MenuOptions/docs/source/Masks.rst

 Notes:

-1. this options is only available for mask only (disbaled for multi-column autocomplete)
-2. the default is 'right' (the other options are 'top' and 'bottom')
+1. the default is 'right' (the other options are 'top' and 'bottom')

 .. code-block:: javascript
     :emphasize-lines: 6